Bike Index: History

 The predecessor of Bike Index was the Stolen Bike Registry, founded in 2004 by Bryan Hance.
 Bike Index was founded in 2013 with a Kickstarter campaign, and Stolen Bike Registry was merged into it in 2014.

 In 2016, Bike Index announced integration with LeadsOnline, one of the USA's largest pawn search systems used by law enforcement officers to uncover stolen goods.
 According to Bryan Hance of Bike Index, "one of the first 'hits' was a bike that was stolen in Salt Lake City, Utah and pawned at a shop in Nevada — 400 miles away."

 In 2017, data analysis by a student at the NYC Data Science Academy of the openly available Bike Index data showed that approximately a third of the cataloged bicycles were marked as stolen.

 As of 2018, Bike Index has both national partner organizations in the US and international partner organizations across the six countries of Canada, China, India, Mozambique, New Zealand, and the United Kingdom.
 Bike Index claims to be the largest bike registry in the US, and the most widely used Bike Registry in the world.

 How it works

+Users can register bikes, specify frame serial numbers, list components and any special characteristics, and upload pictures.
+Bike Index-affiliated organizations, such as some bike shops, can help the customer perform initial registration when they purchase a bike, and the customer can later update their registry as usual.
+In case of theft, a bicycle can be marked as stolen at bikeindex.org.
+Having all the bicycle information handy can also make it easier to file a police report.
+When a bicycle changes ownership, the user can also transfer the entry to the new user.